christophevg/christophe.vg/about/things/_posts/2013-06-01-Revisiting_Higher_Education.markdown

 Having decided to return to full-time studying presented me with an incredible opportunity to make a personal evaluation of our education system and academic institute.
-In the end, there are few of us - aged (almost) 40 and attending courses full-time.
+In the end, there are few of us - aged 40 and attending courses full-time.

 Now, let's make one thing crystal clear up-front: I'm not going to state that it is a stupid idea to go to the university - or any other form of classical